 There are a few other names that Rome is commonly referred to as.
 One of the most common other names for Rome is “the eternal city.”
 This name seems very fitting in the modern era as Rome has certainly proven to be a city that stands the test of time.
 It is a city that existed in the ancient past and is still very relevant today, giving it an eternal significance.

 Another name for Rome is “Caput Mundi.”
 This is a Latin term that translates to “the capital of the world.”
 You can certainly make a case that it is the cradle of western civilization as we know it and it was indeed the most important city in the world during its day.
 Today, Rome serves as the capital city of Italy and still captivates the hordes of tourists that flock to its location.
-If you want to organize your trip to Rome, check out this site and this site.
 Click here to read about the best places to stay in Rome and here to read about Rome in a day.
 We will mention some of the most unique hotels in Rome towards the end of this article.

 Interesting Rome facts #3

 There Is a Peculiar Law to Protect Cats in Rome

 As proof that Rome fun facts can sometimes be a bit weird, there is a peculiar law to protect cats in the city of Rome.
-A law was passed that says that cats should be allowed to live in the place where they were born without being disturbed.
+A law was passed that says that cats should be allowed to live in a place where they were born without being disturbed.
 This means that you can’t remove cats from a location forcibly.
 Due to this, you will commonly see many stray cats all over Rome and it isn’t unusual to see kittens sleeping among the ancient structures that the city is famous for.

 Rome interesting facts #4